AviatrixSystems/Docs/HowTos/transitgw_external.rst

  - **All Other Cloud Providers** Use this feature to connect to network of cloud providers such as Alibaba Cloud, Tencent Cloud, VMware Cloud, IBM Cloud and others.

-How Does it Work?
+How does it work?
 -----------------------------

 The Aviatrix Transit GW runs a BGP session to an external router to dynamically exchange routes.
 It also establishes an IPsec tunnel, GRE tunnel or direct Ethernet to the router for packet forwarding.
 For IPsec tunneling, static routing option is also supported.

-The mechanism works for AWS Direct Connect, Azure Express Route or Internet.
+The mechanism works for AWS Direct Connect, Azure Express Route, or the Internet.

 Over Private Network in AWS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~